jackkershaw/portfolio/README.md

 - edited design of contact page to look more material design.
 - I wanted to add some animations to the site, so I used Astro transitions.
 This couldn't have been simpler, as I added `import { ViewTransitions } from 'astro:transitions';` and `<ViewTransitions />` to my layout files, adding a transition between pages.
 - Added analytics with Umami.
-- Standardised colours across the site: ## Colours check
+- Standardised colours across the site:

   - neutral-900 instead of (dark) gray or black
   - neutral-100 instead of white
   - neutral-300 instead of (light) gray

+- Added better descriptions of each of my coding projects.

 ## Commands